 A laboratory workstation, with a monitor

 Laboratories are vital to numerous industries, where they serve as the backbone for research, development, and diagnostics.
-Maintaining high standards of quality and operational excellence within these environments is essential, not only for generating accurate and reliable results, but also for safeguarding patient safety and ensuring the broader success of the organisation.
+Maintaining high standards of laboratory quality and operational excellence within these environments is essential, not only for generating accurate and reliable results, but also for safeguarding patient safety and ensuring the broader success of the organisation.
 Keep reading to discover how to achieve a quality culture in your laboratory.

 Why is Lab Quality Important?